sydni/workshop/README.md

 - all core components (e.g. `<Text>` from above) accept a prop named `style`.
 The prop is usually a simple javascript object.
 This clearly encourages us to pass in a style object, and thus through it choose which style to apply to which component (although note that inline styles are possible).

+- It is possible to pass in array of styles - the last style in the array has precedence (can help in inheritance of styles).

 - Usually, several styles are defined at once - for this, use the `StyleSheet.create(...)` function, instead of nesting a plain javascript object.

 Now, let's style our `Hello World!` app.